Places to visit in Gokarna, Karnataka

-Air: Dabolim airport in Goa is the nearest international airport (approx. 150 kilometres) to Gokarna.
+Dabolim airport in Goa is the nearest international airport (approx. 150 kilometres) to Gokarna.
 Whereas, Hubballi airport in Hubli is the nearest domestic airport (approx. 145 kilometres) to Gokarna.
-From Dabolim airport, you can either take a train, bus or a taxi to reach Gokarna and from Hubballi airport, you can either take a bus or a taxi to reach Gokarna.
+From Dabolim airport, you can either take a train, bus or taxi to reach Gokarna and from Hubballi airport, you can either take a bus or a taxi to reach Gokarna.

-Rail: Gokarna Road station is connected to all trains running on the Western Rail lines or Konkan rail lines.
-Hence, Goa, Mumbai, Pune, Mangalore, Bengaluru (Bangalore) are well connected to this rail line.
-Gokarna town is 6 kilometres far from the Gokarna Road railway station and you will easily get an auto that will take you to the main town.
-However, being a small station, not all trains might stop at Gokarna road station.
+Gokarna Road station is connected to all trains running on the Western Rail lines or Konkan rail lines.
+Hence, Goa, Mumbai, Pune, Mangalore, and Bengaluru (Bangalore) are well connected to this rail line.
+Gokarna town is 6 kilometres far from the Gokarna Road railway station, and you will easily get an auto that will take you to the main town.
+However, being a small station, not all trains might stop at Gokarna Road station.
 Ankola station to the north of Gokarna and Kumta station to its south are the major railway stations where you can get down.
 After that, you can easily take a bus or a taxi to reach Gokarna.

-Road: Several government and private buses ply from major cities like Bengaluru (Bangalore), Hyderabad, Mumbai, Pune, Goa and Mangalore to Gokarna.
+Several government and private buses ply from major cities like Bengaluru (Bangalore), Hyderabad, Mumbai, Pune, Goa and Mangalore to Gokarna.
 Private taxis are also available from these cities that can take you to Gokarna.
 However, most of the buses will drop you at Madangeri cross or Gokarna cross, which is about 10 kilometres from the main town of Gokarna.

 How to reach Gokarna from Madangeri cross or Gokarna cross:

 The main Gokarna town is located 12 kilometres away from Madangeri cross or Gokarna cross.
 You can hop on into a government bus coming from Kumta (Kumta-Gokarna-Kumta route bus).
 All buses heading to Gokarna from down south will stop at Madangeri cross or Gokarna cross.
 You can also take an auto from Madangeri cross or Gokarna cross to reach Gokarna.
 Remember to bargain with the auto drivers.
-As of 2019, the bus charges are INR 15 per person and auto charges are INR 250 (can easily accommodate 3 people) from Madangeri cross or Gokarna cross to Gokarna main town.
-The autos will charge more if you ask them to drop you to the beaches.
+As of 2019, the bus charges are INR 15 per person, and auto charges are INR 250 (can easily accommodate 3 people) from Madangeri cross or Gokarna cross to Gokarna main town.
+The autos will charge more if you ask them to drop you at the beaches.

 Best time to visit Gokarna:

 Gokarna can be travelled to throughout the year.
 However, October to February is an ideal time to visit Gokarna as the weather is pleasant and humidity is at its least.
-March to May are summer months and it becomes too hot to chill on the beaches.
-June to early September is monsoon when the beaches are either closed or too desolate and unkempt.
-If your main purpose of visit is to see the lively temples, then Shivratri festival in March and Ganesh Chaturthi festival in August is the best time to visit Gokarna.
+March to May are summer months, and it becomes too hot to chill on the beaches.
+June to early September is the monsoon when the beaches are either closed or too desolate and unkempt.
+If your main purpose of visit is to see the lively temples, then the Shivratri festival in March and the Ganesh Chaturthi festival in August is the best time to visit Gokarna.